ekirbs/portfolio-v4/README.md

 ---
 >## Credits

-A special thanks to the developers of the components I've utilized on this site:
+A special thanks to the developers of the packages and components I've utilized on this site:

 Link: [React Touch Drag Slider](https://www.npmjs.com/package/react-touch-drag-slider 'Touch and drag slider carousel component for React.') - Mobile Carousel by bushblade